 - History of payments: Making consecutive, on-time payments on loans and credit cards makes up 35% of your credit score.
 Timely payments are good for building credit; late or missed payments will hurt it.
 Paying off a car loan early closes the account completely, which may work against your positive payment history.

-- Type of Accounts: Your range of credit accounts or “credit mix” accounts for 10% of your credit score.
-This shows creditors you’re responsible and works in favor of your score calculation.
+- Type of accounts: Your range of credit accounts or “credit mix” accounts for 10% of your credit score.
+This shows creditors you’re responsible for and works in favor of your score calculation.
 Car loans are installment loans, which are different from credit cards (revolving credit).

-- Number of Hard Inquiries: This shows the amount of times you’ve tried to apply for a new credit card/open a new line of credit, which accounts for 10% of your credit score.
+- Number of hard inquiries: This shows the number of times you’ve tried to apply for a new credit card/open a new line of credit, which accounts for 10% of your credit score.
 Creditors pay attention to this to determine your risk level.

 Sometimes, the trade-off of a temporary credit hit is long-term benefits.
 For example, if you plan on selling the car, paying off the balance to have the vehicle title beforehand can make the process easier.